Missing and murdered Indigenous women in Utah: Historical factors

 Utah was one of the final territories claimed by the United States during the expansion era of the nation's founding.
 This positioned it at the forefront of the interactions of colonial settlement and the native populations.
 When settlers arrived, there were five tribes established in the state, numbering to about 20,000 American Indians.
 During the colonization of the state there were many violent encounters between tribes and settlers, such as the Bear River Massacre, the Mountain Meadows Massacre, and the Black Hawk War Utah has historically been primarily dominated by a large population of members of the Church of Jesus Christ of Latter-day Saints, which adds another dimension to the experience of Native Americans in the state.
 In the Mountain Meadows Massacre, members of the Church of Jesus Christ of Latter-day Saints dressed up as Indigenous people as a disguise before killing members of the Baker-Fancher party.
-The Black Hawk war was also between Native Americans and Mormon settlers from 1865-1867.
+The Black Hawk war was also between Native Americans and Mormon settlers from 1865 to 1867.
 Some of the general historical details of Native Americans in the United States are also relevant to understand in regards to MMIW.

 Operation Relocation

-Operation Relocation was in response to an emergency airlift to provide supplies to Native Americans on the Navajo and Hopi reservations in order to prevent starvation after a series of blizzards in the winter of 1947-1948.
+Operation Relocation was in response to an emergency airlift to provide supplies to Native Americans on the Navajo and Hopi reservations in order to prevent starvation after a series of blizzards in the winter of 1947–1948.
 The airlift was seen as embarrassing for the federal government and prompted an investigation, the findings of which indicated that the land base could only support "35,000 of the area's 55,000 inhabitants".
 This "surplus population" theory was used as a justification to pass the Navajo-Hopi Act, which utilized job placement services to relocate indigenous people to US cities, including Salt Lake City.
 This shift to more urban centers exacerbated the issue of MMIW, as research shows that there are more recorded cases in these areas.